 P.M. and Weekends for private tours.

-month from 1 P.M. to 5 P.M. between March and November).
-Take a look at our Facebook Page for Open House Dates and
+of each month from 1 P.M. to 5 P.M. between March and November).
+Take a look at our Facebook Page for Open House Dates

 |What's To See At The Museum?

 |The museum exhibits include a pedal car collection and a small collection of antique cars.
 The toy pedal car collection consists of

 kids pedal cars not only from America, but also from England, Canada, France, Italy, and even Russia.
 Pedal cars, pedal fire